sonata-nfv/tng-analytics-engine/README.md

 *  Update properly the application.properties and / of docker-compose.yml files
 *  Open the tng-analytics-engine with an Integrated development environment (IDE) that support java (ex.Netbeans)
-*  Create new analytic packages with Integrated development environment (IDE) that support R  (ex.Rstudio)

 ### Submiting changes
 Changes to the repository can be requested using [this](https://github.com/sonata-nfv/tng-analytics-engine/issues) repository's issues and [pull requests](https://github.com/sonata-nfv/tng-analytics-engine/pulls) mechanisms.